jjnether/obsidian_backup/jnetherton/DA/Active Orders/108629 - Meralco.md

 700GW - left labels need to be blank wrong column for nameplate kA ratings?
 Check on how they should handle bushings during hi-pot?
+Setup for capacitive voltage was S1 closed and S2 closed, then they opened S2 (it's now floating) - he shocked himself on floating S2
+- They try to ground the tbody, but then they can't remove it - they also can't isolate the switch
+- How would we handle T1/T2 because it's always 2 position?

 - Jomel
 - Ma'am M